ztomm/express-responsive-images/README.md

     // ...
 }));

-// below your static routes, something like this: app.use('/', express.static(path.join(__dirname, 'public')));
+// static routes, something like this: app.use('/', express.static(path.join(__dirname, 'public')));
 ```